Skip to main content

 CADR (Clean Air Delivery Rate) is the most objective measure of how much air a purifier actually cleans per minute.
 Higher numbers mean faster, more thorough air cleaning.
 If you want to understand the math behind these numbers, our guide to CADR explains how it translates to real-world performance.

 The Levoit Core 400S leads across all three particle categories.
-Its dust CADR of 260 CFM is 7% higher than the Coway (246) and 7% higher than the Winix (243).
-For smoke, the gap widens slightly: 256 CFM versus 233 (Coway) and 232 (Winix).
+Its dust CADR of 260 CFM edges out the Winix 5510 (252) and the Coway (246).
+For smoke, the gap widens: 256 CFM versus 233 (Coway) and 232 (Winix).
 These differences are meaningful in larger rooms or during high-pollution events like wildfire smoke, where every CFM counts.

-The Coway AP-1512HH and Winix 5500-2 are neck and neck.
-The Coway has a slight edge for dust (246 vs 243), while the Winix leads for pollen (246 vs 240).
+The Winix 5510 and Coway AP-1512HH are close behind.
+The Winix has the higher dust CADR of the two (252 vs 246) and leads for pollen (246 vs 240), while the Coway has a slight edge for smoke (233 vs 232).
 In a room under 300 sq ft, you will not notice the difference between any of these three.
 The gap only becomes noticeable in rooms approaching 400 sq ft, where the Levoit's higher airflow maintains better air quality at the room's edges.

 All three use True HEPA filtration that captures 99.97% of particles down to 0.3 microns.
 The filter quality is equivalent.
 The difference is purely in how much air volume each unit pushes through its filter per minute.